The Boxcar Children, No more parents – guilt-free!

-The enthusiasm of young readers for the original book was singularly different from that of their parents, teachers and librarians.
-Gertrude Chandler Warner insisted that the Alden children’s ability to survive on their own was exactly the reason young readers loved the story, although of great concern to parents and teachers.
+The enthusiasm of young readers for the original book was singularly different from that of their parents, teachers, and librarians.
+Gertrude Chandler Warner insisted that the Alden children’s ability to survive on their own was exactly the reason young readers loved the story, although is was of great concern to parents and teachers.
 MacLachlan’s prequel is the perfect balm for such concerns.
-I have a feeling that kids couldn’t care less about why Henry, Jessie, Violet and Benny are able to live without parents, and it’s really adults who need the reassurance that parents are, in fact, necessary, at least as teachers and models of resourcefulness, kindness and self-confidence.
+I have a feeling that kids couldn’t care less about why Henry, Jessie, Violet, and Benny are able to live without parents, and it’s really adults who need the reassurance that parents are, in fact, necessary, at least as teachers and models of resourcefulness, kindness, and self-confidence.